hayderimran7/arch-docker-image/README.md

 # To bootstrap this image again

-You will want to ensure you have the latest https://raw.githubusercontent.com/tokland/arch-bootstrap/master/arch-bootstrap.sh from https://wiki.archlinux.org/index.php/Archbootstrap
+You will want to ensure you have the latest https://raw.githubusercontent.com/tokland/arch-bootstrap/master/arch-bootstrap.sh from https://wiki.archlinux.org/index.php/Archbootstrap.
+Works well when the bootstrap environment is arch linux itself, reasonably up to date:

     ./bootstrap-image